gramineproject/graphene/Documentation/sgx-intro.rst

       In context of :term:`SGX` this has the usual meaning: the set of all components that are critical to security.
-Any vulnerability in TCB compromise security.
+Any vulnerability in TCB compromises security.
 Any problem outside TCB is not a |~| vulnerability, i.e. |~| should not compromise security.

-      In context of Graphene there is a |~| different meaning (Thread Control Block).
+      In context of Graphene there is also a |~| different meaning (:term:`Thread Control Block`).
 Those two should not be confused.

    Thread Control Structure
    TCS